dcmnts/figurl-paper/figurl.md

-# Collaborative scientific visualization and data sharing using Figurl
+# Interactive and collaborative scientific visualization using Figurl

 ## Abstract

 Data visualization is an essential tool for scientists to effectively communicate their results and to collaborate with other researchers.
-However, while traditional software can produce powerful interactive visualizations, it is often difficult to share these as interactive figures with other researchers or with the broader scientific community.
-To address this, we have developed Figurl, a web-based data visualization system that makes it easy to generate, view, share, and store web-based interactive figures from the convenience of Python scripts with minimal configuration.
-Figurl utilizes shareable links, content-addressable storage, and domain-specific plugins to allow scientists to easily view and share their data in the browser.
+However, most scientific visualizations are limited either in their interactivity or with their portability.
+To address these limitations, we have developed Figurl, a web-based data visualization system that makes it easy to generate, view, share, and archive web-based interactive figures from Python scripts with minimal configuration.
+Figurl utilizes shareable links, content-addressable storage, domain-specific plugins, and Zenodo to allow scientists to easily view, share, and archive browser-based visualizations.
 We demonstrate the utility of Figurl in two neuroscience contexts, illustrating the potential of this technology to facilitate collaborative science.

+## Overview of existing tools

+### Paraview/ParaviewWeb

+Open source, desktop, medical imaging datasets, customizable, ParaViewWeb is a framework for creating web applications for scientific visualizations

+From GPT-3.
+Not sure how accurate
+Explain how one would use ParaviewWeb to share an interactive visualization.
+	ParaviewWeb is an open source software package that allows users to share interactive visualizations through a web browser.
+To use ParaviewWeb, the user should first create a visualization in Paraview, the powerful 3D data visualization program.
+Once the visualization is complete, the user can save it as an .pvsm file.
+This file can be uploaded to a web server and accessed through a web browser using the ParaviewWeb viewer.
+The user can then share the interactive visualization with others, who can interact with it using the ParaviewWeb viewer.
+The user can control the visualization by selecting different options from the viewer's menu and manipulating the data.
+ParaviewWeb also allows users to share their visualization with others by creating a link that can be shared over email, social media, or other web-based platforms.

+### VTK / vtkWeb

+From GPT-3.
+Not sure how accurate.
+Explain how one would use vtkWeb to share an interactive visualization.
+	1. Install a web-server such as Apache, Nginx or IIS.
+	2. Download and install the vtkWeb package.
+	3. Set up a vtkWeb application on the web-server.
+	4. Create the visualization in VTK or ParaView.
+	5. Publish the visualization using vtkWeb.
+	6. Share the URL of the visualization with your audience.
+	7. Your audience can now access the interactive visualization and use it to explore the data.

+### Plotly dash

+From GPT-3.
+Not sure how accurate.
+Explain how one would use plotly dash to share an interactive visualization.
+	Plotly Dash is an open source library that can be used to create interactive web applications for data visualization.
+To use Plotly Dash to share an interactive visualization, first create the visualization using Plotly's graphing library.
+Then define a 'layout' object in the Dash application which will contain the figure created using the Plotly library.
+Once the layout is defined, use the Dash 'app.layout' object to add components such as input controls and other HTML elements.
+Finally, use the 'dash.run_server()' function to launch the application in a local web server.
+This will allow users to access the interactive visualization from a web browser.

+## HoloViz

+From GPT-3.
+Not sure how accurate.
+Explain how one would use holoviz to share an interactive visualization.
+	1. Begin by importing the necessary packages to use HoloViz including: hvPlot, HoloViews, and Panel.
+	2. Prepare your data and create the appropriate plot type (e.g. scatter plot, bar chart, etc.) using hvplot.
+	3. Use HoloViews to add interactive elements to the plot, such as hover-over information, selection of regions, and color palette changes.
+	4. Use Panel to turn the plot into an interactive widget that can be shared.
+	5. Publish the plot online using either the HoloViz web app or the Panel serve command.
+	6. Share the link to the interactive visualization with friends and colleagues.

+## Bokeh

+From GPT-3.
+Not sure how accurate.
+Explain how one would use bokeh to share an interactive visualization.
+	1. Create the visualization: Create your visualization in Bokeh.
+This can be done with a Bokeh server or by using the Bokeh plotting API.
+	2. Embed the visualization: Use the Bokeh embed command to embed the visualization in an HTML page that can be opened with a web browser.
+	3. Share the visualization: Share the HTML page with others, or post the page on a website, or share it through social media.
+This will allow others to view and interact with the visualization.

+### Datajoint

+### Jupyter -

+### Blender

+desktop software for 3D visualization (does not run in browser as far as I can tell)

+### Three.js / WebGL / Vue.js / d3.js

+### Figshare / Open Science Framework (OSF)

+### Python packages: matplotlib, seaborn, plotly, bokeh, altair, vispy

+## CodeOcean

+## Infogram.com

+“Create engaging infographics and reports in minutes”

 ## Introduction